hobarthackerspace/hobarthackerspace.github.io/index.md

   nav: "side"
 ---

-## We’re now open to members
+## We’re now open again to members
-**After the recent temporary closure, we’re now open again!**
+**After the recent temporary closure, we’re now open again, but rules are a bit different.**

-For the moment, we’re only open to current financial members.
-Watch this space for more news about when we are also open to visitors.

-*20-May-2026*
+We’re open to current financial members and their sponsored guests.
+Sponsoring means that the sponsor vouches for and takes responsibility for the guest's activities.

+On Thursday evenings between 7:00pm & 9:00pm, visitors are also welcome.
+But visitors also must be signed in by a member.

+*11-June-2026*

 *Brian Marriott<br>
 Public Officer<br>